If you are looking for the Best Slow Cooker Beef Stew Recipe, look no further! This recipe is thick and hearty and from scratch.

 - Combine flour, salt, pepper, onion powder, and thyme in a big ziplock bag.
 Shake, then add the stew meat.

 - Shake to coat the pieces evenly. (or this can be done in a large bowl)

 - Brown the meat in the cooking oil on all sides, you don't need to cook the meat through.
 You may need to cook the meat in batches.

 - De-glaze the pan with the beef broth.
 Add the tomato paste, scrape up any brown bits of meat and flour into the sauce.
 The sauce will thicken and will only take a few minutes.

 - Add the meat and sauce to the slow cooker.

 - Cook on low for 7 to 8 hours.

 - Add peas at the end of cooking time.
-Put lid back on and cook for 15 more minutes to thaw the peas.
-If the stew thickens to much after being stirred, add water.
+Put the lid back on and cook for 15 more minutes to thaw the peas.
+If the stew thickens too much after being stirred, add water.